Strabismus surgery

-Strabismus surgery (also: extraocular muscle surgery, eye muscle surgery, or eye alignment surgery) is surgery on the extraocular muscles to correct strabismus, the misalignment of the eyes.
-Strabismus surgery is a one-day procedure that is usually performed under general anesthesia most commonly by either a neuro- or pediatric ophthalmologist.
-The patient spends only a few hours in the hospital with minimal preoperative preparation.
+Strabismus surgery, also known as extraocular muscle surgery, eye muscle surgery, or eye alignment surgery, is surgery on the extraocular muscles to correct strabismus, a misalignment of the eyes.
+Strabismus surgery is a same-day procedure that is usually performed under general anesthesia most commonly by either a pediatric ophthalmologist.
+Some general ophthalmologists and Neuro-ophthalmologists are also trained to do strabismus surgery.
+The patient usually spends only a few hours in the hospital with minimal preoperative preparation.
 After surgery, the patient should expect soreness and redness but is generally free to return home.

 History

 The earliest successful strabismus surgery intervention is known to have been performed on 26 October 1839 by Johann Friedrich Dieffenbach on a 7-year-old esotropic child; a few earlier attempts had been performed in 1818 by William Gibson of Baltimore, a general surgeon and professor at the University of Maryland.
 The idea of treating strabismus by cutting some of the extraocular muscle fibers was published in American newspapers by New York oculist John Scudder in 1837.